 this case Paul is praying that God would work His wisdom into the Church and

-was pointless to even mention them.
+He has things in store for us that are too far beyond us to mention.
 So long as we are in the flesh, we will be

-limited to our understanding of God, but when we receive our resurrected
+limited to our understanding of God.
+When we receive our resurrected bodies comprised of the substance of heaven,

-has already told us is amazing, including this passage, for it is here (and
+has told us is amazing, including this passage, continued into the next

 power and dominion and every name that is named.”